Sidney Davidoff: Early life and education

-Born in Brooklyn, New York, Davidoff graduated with a bachelor's degree from City College of New York in 1960 and earned his J.D. from New York University in 1963.
+Sidney H. Davidoff was born on July 18, 1939, in New York City.
+His middle initial was not short for anything.
+He was brought up in the Queens neighborhood of Middle Village, and attended Jamaica High School where he was a wrestler.
+His father, a Jewish immigrant who came to the United States from Russia, owned a candy store.
+Davidoff graduated with a bachelor's degree from City College of New York in 1960 and earned his J.D. from New York University in 1963.
 He was admitted to the New York Bar that year.